tarikh03/K2View-Academy/articles/TDM/tdm_gui/16_extract_task.md

 - **Execution by Request**, the default option.

 - **Scheduled execution**, set scheduling parameters to automatically execute the task based on the scheduling parameters.
-Note that a tester can select this option only their  role has a scheduling permission.
+Note that a tester can select this option only their  TDM Environment role has a scheduling permission.

 Click for more information about [TDM task scheduling](22_task_execution_timing_tab.md).